Rory Finneran: Early life

-Career

-Blackburn Rovers
+Club career

-Described as a left-footed defensive midfield player, Finneran joined the Blackburn Rovers academy at eight years-old.

-Finneran was named among the match day squad for Blackburn in the EFL Championship against Bristol City in December 2023 but was an unused substitute.
-He made his senior debut for Blackburn Rovers in the FA Cup against Cambridge United on 6 January 2024.
-At 15 years-old, ten months and eight days, he became Blackburn's youngest ever debutant.
+Described as a left-footed defensive midfielder, Finneran joined the Blackburn Rovers academy at eight years old.
+In December 2023, Finneran was named in the match day squad for Blackburn in the EFL Championship against Bristol City, but was an unused substitute.
+On 6 January 2024, he made his senior debut in the FA Cup against Cambridge United.
+At 15 years old, ten months and eight days, he became Blackburn's youngest ever debutant.
 However, he was not allowed to wear a kit with the main Blackburn shirt sponsor, an electronic cigarette manufacturer, due to his young age.

-Newcastle United

-Finneran will join Newcastle United academy, a tribunal will be required to determine the compensation fee owed to Blackburn Rovers for young midfielder.
+In July 2024, Finneran joined Newcastle United's academy, with a tribunal required to determine the compensation fee owed to Blackburn Rovers.
+On 29 August 2026, Finneran joined EFL League One side Notts County on a season-long loan.

 International career

-A Republic of Ireland youth international, he first played for Ireland U15 against Cyprus U15 in 2022.
-He went on to play for Ireland at U16 and U17 levels, making his competitive debut in a 4-0 Euro U17 qualifying win over Armenia U17 in October 2023.
-He captained Ireland for the first time in a 3–1 victory over Australia U16s at the start of 2023.
+A Republic of Ireland youth international, he first played for the U15 team against Cyprus in 2022.
+He went on to play for Ireland at U16 and U17 levels, making his competitive debut in a 4–0 Euro U17 qualifying win over Armenia in October 2023.
+He captained Ireland for the first time in a 3–1 victory over Australia at the start of 2023.
 Finneran was named the Republic of Ireland's under-15 player of the year in 2023.
 Finneran was named in the squad for the 2025 FIFA U-17 World Cup in Qatar in November 2025.

+In May 2026, he received his first call up to the senior Republic of Ireland team as a late call up for a friendly against Granada.
+On 16 May, Finneran made his debut, replacing Jayson Molumby from the bench in a 5–0 win over Grenada.